santiagomonl/LabTurn-A-Lab-Equipment-Booking-System/README.md

 7. Deploy the app to Heroku
 8. Finally, check the app interface and functionality using the URL provided in Heruko

-Heroku will generate a URL that can be access on any computer and will allow remote access to book the lab equipment
+Heroku will generate a URL that can be access on any computer and will allow remote access to book the lab equipment.

+This intuitive online interface does not need any installation or setting on your computer.
+Simply access the website and the interface will load in your browser for your to start booking your lab equipment.

 # Future Enhancements
 - Conflict Prevention: Automatically checks for overlapping bookings and notifies users of conflicts.